top of page

 Australian families paying loyalty tax have several approaches, each with trade-offs requiring careful assessment.

 Market comparison with underwriting consideration reveals potential savings, but only for Australians passing current medical underwriting.
 Health conditions developed since original policy establishment may result in exclusions or premium loadings making switching disadvantageous despite loyalty tax.
+Understanding medical disclosure requirements before any switch is essential.

 Policy modifications can reduce premiums through various alterations.
 TAL affordability data shows potential reductions: benefit period changes up to 45%, waiting period adjustments up to 6%, switching from agreed value to indemnity income protection up to 15%, or declining indexation up to 3%⁶.
 These modifications reduce coverage, requiring assessment of whether savings justify reduced protection.
+See: 5 Ways to Reduce Insurance Premiums Without Cancelling.

 Maintaining policies with valuable features: For pre-2021 policies, loyalty tax may be offset by grandfather clauses preserving agreed value income protection, own occupation TPD definitions, or unrestricted mental health coverage unavailable in current products.
 Christopher Hall finds many families benefit from maintaining these legacy policies despite higher premiums.
+See: Pre-2021 Insurance Policy Features Worth Keeping.

 The optimal approach depends on individual circumstances, health status, policy features, and loyalty tax magnitude.